fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 If you want to see more resources like this, [become a Patreon supporter!](https://www.patreon.com/fireundubh)

 # RPG Parameters
+**Data Quality Note:** The following descriptions were dumped directly from the game.
+The parameter names are correct, but the descriptions contain typos and misspellings.
+They will be cleaned up later.

 ## Table

 Parameter | Description